vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 This is malleable encryption.
 It allows an attacker to change bits or whole bytes.
 However the decryption process doesn't "know" that it is producing invalid data.
-It's obvious when you are encrypting something like text, but it can be less obvious if the data being encrypted is binary data, like a JPEG image.
+It's obvious when you are processing something like text, but it can be less obvious if the data being encrypted is binary data, like a JPEG image.

 More interestingly, let's try changing the last byte of the cipher text: